HashimHS/grounding_sam_ros/README.md

     scores = results.scores

     # Image Segmentation Mask
-    mask = results.segmask
+    masks = results.segmasks
     ```
 ## Troubleshooting:
+- Make sure to provide the path to your conda / virtual python environment in the launch files by changing the argument "venv"

-In case you get an error:
+- In case you get an error:
     ```bash
     ERROR: /usr/lib/x86_64-linux-gnu/libp11-kit.so.0: undefined symbol: ffi_type_pointer, version LIBFFI_BASE_7.0
     ```